-Allen Carroll has the daunting task of making sure that all 200-plus SCFD volunteer firefighters are properly outfitted with personal protective equipment (PPE).
+Allen Carroll has the daunting task of ensuring that all 160-plus SCFD volunteer firefighters are properly outfitted with personal protective equipment (PPE).
 These articles include structural turnouts, wildland Nomex, hydration packs, and other miscellaneous gear needed by volunteer firefighters.
 Allen is responsible for purchasing all SCFD's PPE, supplies, and the tracking and inventory of all items that are issued to the volunteer firefighters.
-He also delivers necessary supplies to volunteer stations and plays a key role in supporting fires within the SCFD response area.
-Finally, Allen supports all functions of the CAL FIRE side of the Service Center in collaboration with the state Forestry Logistics Officer.
+He delivers necessary supplies to volunteer stations and plays a key role in supporting fires within the SCFD response area.
+Allen also supports all functions of the CAL FIRE side of the Service Center in collaboration with the State Forestry Logistics Officer.

-Battalion 1 is under the direct supervision of Battalion Chief Brian Noel, which consists of five Shasta County Volunteer Fire Companies and two CAL FIRE stations:
+Battalion 1 is under the direct supervision of Battalion Chief Dusty Gyves, which consists of five Shasta County Volunteer Fire Companies and two CAL FIRE stations:

-- Shasta County Volunteer Fire Company 10 Cassel - Shasta County Volunteer Fire Company 11 Hat Creek - Shasta County Volunteer Fire Company 12 Old Station - Shasta County Volunteer Fire Company 13 Soldier Mountain - Shasta County Volunteer Fire Company 70 Big Bend - CAL FIRE Burney Station 14 - CAL FIRE Big Bend Station 19
+Shasta County Volunteer Fire Company 10 - Cassel Shasta County Volunteer Fire Company 11 - Hat Creek Shasta County Volunteer Fire Company 12 - Old Station Shasta County Volunteer Fire Company 13 - Soldier Mountain Shasta County Volunteer Fire Company 70 - Big Bend CAL FIRE Burney Station 14 CAL FIRE Big Bend Station 19

 The Battalion serves a population of approximately 4,800 residents and covers an area of 336,412 acres.
 Each SCFD Battalion 1 volunteer fire company has a Type II engine, Type III engine, water tender, and rescue.
-The Shasta County Fire Department has the jurisdictional responsibility for fire protection in the communities of Big Bend, Cassel, Hat Creek, Old Station, Pondosa, Dana, and Soldier Mountain; and Lake Britton and Burney Falls State Park.
+The Shasta County Fire Department has the jurisdictional responsibility for fire protection in the communities of Big Bend, Cassel, Hat Creek, Old Station, Pondosa, Dana, and Soldier Mountain, and Lake Britton and Burney Falls State Park.

-Recruitment and retention of volunteers remains difficult in Battalion 1 and the number of volunteers at each of the Volunteer Companies continue to decline.
+Recruitment and retention of Volunteers remains difficult in Battalion 1 and the number of volunteers at each of the Volunteer Companies continue to decline.

-Cal Fire Station 14 has remained fully staffed throughout the entire 2018 year due to additional State funding.
-This has provided additional service to the citizens of Shasta County in the Burney, Big Bend, Cassel, Hat Creek, Montgomery Creek, Old Station, and Soldier Mountain Areas.
-Station 14 staff worked on the Burney Community Fuel Break Phase II & III as well as on the Johnson Park Community Fuel Break.
-The Station responded to 442 calls for service in 2018.
+Cal Fire Station 14 has remained fully staffed throughout the entire 2019 year due to additional State funding.
+This has provided additional service Shasta County citizens in the Burney, Big Bend, Cassel, Hat Creek, Montgomery Creek, Old Station, and Soldier Mountain Areas.
+Station 14 staff worked on the Burney Community Fuel Break Phase II & III and on the Johnson Park Community Fuel Break.
+The Station responded to 514 calls for service in 2019.